-Table 3 shows validation cases where some Web entries are obfuscated to preserve privacy by our method at the cost of utility.
-We compare privacy risks of original and obfuscated Web entries along with the utility loss before and after the addition of differentiallyprivate noise.
+Table 3 shows some validation cases where some Web entries are obfuscated to preserve privacy by our method at the cost of utility.
+In the table, we compare privacy risks of original and obfuscated Web entries along with the utility loss before and after the addition of differentially-private noise.
 We take three cases (best, average, worst) from AOL topics and two cases (average, worst) from app reviews dataset.
 These cases indicate that the addition of noise not only improves privacy but also helps in securing the obfuscation method against adversary attacks.
 Similarly, in Figure 7 we show that the addition of noise dodges adversary by changing the original risk to perturbed risk.
 Even if the adversary has access to datasets, HMM probabilities, and knowledge of framework, our addition of differential-private noise does not allow the adversary to guess the original risk as well as the difference between original and obfuscated Web data.
 Consider an example in Figure 7a where original risk reaches 83% (0.83) and suddenly falls down to 0% (0.0) risk by replacing original entry with obfuscated low risk entry.
 In this case, adversary is able to differentiate between original and obfuscated entries since sudden fall is an indication of obfuscated data.
 The inclusion of differential noise perturbs the risk such that it becomes difficult for an adversary to guess if it is an original or obfuscated entry.
 When a risk is above a certain threshold, the adversary model certainly replaces the original entry with low risk entries, however the addition of noise confuses the adversary to get to the original entry.
+Thus, the perturbed risk for the first three entries in Figure 7a are 0.0, 0.16 and 0.5 respectively.
+Similarly, in Figure 7b, the perturbed risks are 0.0, 0.542, and 0.66%.

 3.2.4 Efficiency.
-Finally, we investigate the time efficiency of our method.
+Finally, we also investigate the time efficiency of our method.
 We found that time increases with the increasing number of data entries.
 The average time to predict, add noise, and then alternate high risk Web entries is 0.0302, 0.0454, 0.0304, 0.0118 seconds per query of cancer, pregnancy, and alcohol, and app reviews, respectively.
-We found that the time to evaluate and obfuscate a query gets stable after entering certain number of queries.
-This is because either queries are repeating or we are training/updating our model continuously.
-However, when a new query comes in, which is not already seen by the training model, then it might take more time.
-Figure 8a shows the average time for each topic against the number of data entries.
-The maximum average time is 224 seconds for 47 cancer queries.
+However, we found that time gets consistent after a certain number of entries, until a new entry comes up.
+This is because we update our training set after each entry, and thus